Showing posts with label Breakthrough. Show all posts

 Breakthrough is Here, Now What!

 "Glory to God!
 Hallelujah!
 Thank you, Jesus!
 Finally, it's my season!
-God is good all the time, all the time God is good".
-These are just a few phrases one would hear when others or themselves would have experienced a breakthrough.
+God is good all the time; all the time, God is good."
+These are just a few phrases people might say when they've experienced a breakthrough.

-Just imagine, for a brief moment, for years, you've waited patiently for a turnaround in your marriage, finances, family, or promotion on your job.
-During this wait, you've experienced shame, embarrassment, pain, tears, and not to mention being the topic of many conversations about whether or not you've missed God, there is sin in your life, or you're simply cursed.
+Just imagine, for a brief moment—years—you've waited patiently for a turn in your marriage, finances, family, or job promotion.
+During this time, you've experienced shame, embarrassment, pain, tears, and, not to mention, being the subject of many conversations about whether you've missed God's plan, if there's sin in your life, or if you're simply cursed.

-Before we proceed any further, let us define the term breakthrough so that we'll all be on the same page and not assume its meaning.
-Breakthrough is defined as breaking the invisible walls and cages of delay, hindrances, denials, repeat missed opportunities, and disappointments.
+Before we go any further, let's define the term breakthrough so we're all on the same page and don't assume its meaning.
+Breakthrough is defined as breaking down invisible walls and cages of delay, hindrances, denials, repeated missed opportunities, and disappointments.

-To the contrary, my friends, a genuine breakthrough requires quite a bit from your end.
-Many religious leaders have misled their congregation into believing that those waiting on their breakthrough have no part to play before their breakthrough other than simply waiting on God.
-This is, at best, false teaching, setting those folks up for significant disappointment.
+Conversely, my friends, a real breakthrough requires a substantial effort on your part.
+Many religious leaders have misled their congregations into believing that those awaiting their breakthrough have no role beyond simply waiting on God or sowing a seed for God to work faster, in some cases.
+This is, at best, false teaching, setting those people up for major disappointment.

-In providing evidence that this type of instruction is erroneous and dangerous, my question to you, my readers, is, what are you doing differently before your breakthrough to ensure you'll never experience your disliked situations again?
+To demonstrate that this kind of instruction is wrong and risky, I ask you, my readers: what are you doing differently before your breakthrough to make sure you'll never face your unwanted situations again?

-Some folks won the lottery, winning millions of dollars.
-After a few years, they're back to where they originally started in debt.
-I am sure this differed from their plan after having so much money.
-So what does this tell us who are waiting for our breakthrough?
-Well, it says that if we FAIL TO PLAN, THEN WE ARE, IN FACT, PLANNING TO FAIL.
-Again, the need for more planning has placed us in our current rough position.
-People who plan have decided not to travel that old defeated road any longer.
-In fact, their goal is to keep them off of that path altogether.
-Yet again, I ask.
-What are you doing now that will make your future different from your present?
+Some people won the lottery, gaining millions of dollars.
+After a few years, they find themselves back where they started, in debt.
+I am sure this was not part of their plan after receiving such a large sum of money.
+So, what does this tell us about those waiting for their breakthrough?
+Well, it shows that if we fail to plan, then we are, in fact, planning to fail.
+People who plan have decided not to repeat cycles of dislike anymore.
+In fact, their goal is to avoid that path altogether.
+Again, what are you doing now that will make your future different from your present?

 So, STOP COMPLAINING AND MURMURING ABOUT YOUR NOW AND GLEAN FROM IT WHAT IS NECESSARY SO YOU WON'T REPEAT IT DURING YOUR TIME OF BREAKTHROUGH!

 When Moses brought the children of Israel out of Egyptian bondage (Ex 14:10-15), they began to complain and murmur.
 Why, you may ask, shouldn't it be a time of rejoicing and excitement?
-Well, the truth is they never prepared mentally to be freed, so amazingly, during their breakthrough, they did what they always do: complain and murmur even while they were smack dab amid their breakthrough.
+Well, the truth is, they never mentally prepared to be freed.
+So, amazingly, during their breakthrough, they did what they always do: complain and murmur, even while they were smack dab in the middle of it.

-Could it be your constant complaining that's preventing you from recognizing your breakthrough?
+Could your constant complaining be preventing you from recognizing your breakthrough?

 Take note of what they said after being freed from their masters, and the Egyptian army pursued them.
-"And they said unto Moses because there were no graves in Egypt, thou has taken us away to die in the wilderness?
-Wherefore has thou dealt thus with us, to carry us out of Egypt" (Ex.
+"And they said unto Moses because there were no graves in Egypt, thou hast taken us away to die in the wilderness?
+Wherefore hast thou dealt thus with us, to carry us out of Egypt" (Ex.
 14:11).

-As you have read, those who were unprepared for their breakthroughs almost always reverted to what they always did and returned to where they initially began.
-Only this time, they have the resources to do it faster.
+As you have read, those who were unprepared for their breakthroughs often reverted to their previous habits and returned to where they initially began.
+This time, however, they have the resources to do it faster.
 These people were physically freed, but mentally, they were still enslaved, always willing and able to be ruled by their oppressors, the very people they complained about.

 You've been blessed with a spouse you've prayed for, but here you are cheating on them.
 You've been granted that promotion you've prayed and worked so hard for, yet you oppress your colleagues the way you were once oppressed.
 You've finally got the vehicle you've prayed for, but you now ignore your neighbor walking on the same road you once did, hoping for a ride.
 These are all clear examples of when a "MINDSET" refuses to merge with the individual season of breakthrough.

 I am told that insanity is doing the same thing the same way all the time and expecting a different result.
-In some of our local churches, we believe change comes when the breakthrough comes.
+In some of our local churches, we believe that change comes when a breakthrough occurs.
 I beg to differ; change should have been the prerequisite to change.
-So, please discontinue the self-deception by telling friends, family, co-workers, and the like what you'll do when that million-dollar comes, that husband/wife, that new car, when the reality is you are not making the changes now, to accommodate your expectations in terms of your breakthrough.
+So, please stop deceiving yourself by telling friends, family, co-workers, and others what you'll do when you achieve your million-dollar goal, get married, or buy a new car.
+The reality is that you are not making the necessary changes now to meet your expectations for a breakthrough.

-Heavenly Father, I am convinced that those reading this article, you have positioned them to be a partaker of your truth.
+Heavenly Father, I am convinced that those reading this article have been positioned to be a partaker of your truth.
 Your word is the truth.
-I pray that this read would have provoked change.
+This read would have provoked change.
 May you give them the spirit of wisdom and revelation in your knowledge so that the eyes of their understanding will be enlightened to recognize and prepare well in advance of their breakthroughs in Jesus' name.
 Amen!

 Kevin L A Ewing